Explainer · The $0 NFA Tax Stamp

 How long is the NFA wait now that the tax stamp is free?

-Community-reported Form 1 approvals are currently running around 50 days for the national median, drawn from 3,039 reported approvals.
+Community-reported Form 1 approvals for individual filers are currently running around 42 days (about 72 days for trusts), drawn from 1,392 e-file approvals in the last 90 days.
 That is community data, not official ATF records, and individual timelines vary widely.

-Why are Form 1 wait times so long right now?
+Why did Form 1 wait times get so long?

 When the NFA making and transfer tax dropped to $0, the cost barrier to filing disappeared and application volume climbed.
-Form 1 (which covers builds like short-barreled rifles and — under recent law — suppressors made for personal use) absorbed much of that surge.
-Our latest report found the Form 1 filing frontier — the oldest pending month still clearing approvals in volume — stuck on the same month for 23 straight days, meaning it lost ground against the calendar rather than catching up.
-ATF's own figures show Form 1 has finalized a far smaller share of its year-to-date intake than Form 4.
+Form 1, which covers builds like short-barreled rifles and, under recent law, suppressors made for personal use, absorbed much of that surge.
+Through the first half of 2026 its waits grew month over month while Form 4 held roughly level, and ATF's own figures show Form 1 finalizing a far smaller share of its year-to-date intake than Form 4.
+The two Form 1 lanes have moved differently since Feb 2026: Form 1 · Individual turned back down in Jun 2026, Form 1 · Trust kept climbing.

 How long is the suppressor wait time in 2026?

 Suppressor waits depend on how you acquire the suppressor.
 Buying one from a dealer is a Form 4 transfer; making your own is a Form 1.
-Community-reported Form 4 approvals are running around 12 days for the national median, while Form 1 builds have been slower.
-The two forms behave like two different queues — check the estimator for the specific form and owner type you filed.
+Community-reported Form 4 approvals for individual filers are running around 6 days, while Form 1 builds have generally run longer.
+The two forms behave like two different queues, so check the estimator for the specific form and owner type you filed.

 Did the $0 tax stamp make approvals faster or slower?

 Removing the tax did not speed up processing.
 It removed a cost that had held some filings back, so more applications entered the queue.
-More volume against roughly the same processing capacity is why waits — especially on Form 1 — have held long rather than shortened.
+More volume against roughly the same processing capacity is why Form 1 waits grew through the first half of 2026 instead of shortening.
 The tax and the wait are separate things: a filing still moves through the same ATF review whether the stamp cost $200 or $0.

 Is Form 4 (dealer transfer) affected the same way as Form 1?

 No. Form 4 and Form 1 have been moving as two separate systems.
-Form 4 transfers — especially for trusts — have stayed comparatively steady and predictable, while Form 1 builds have been the slow, stalled segment.
+Form 4 transfers, especially for trusts, have stayed comparatively steady.
+Form 1 waits have moved a great deal more, and in both directions.
 If you filed a Form 4 to buy from a dealer, your expected wait is generally different from someone who filed a Form 1 to build.

 Where do these wait time numbers come from?

-Every figure here comes from approvals that NFA filers reported to NFA Watch — currently 3,039 of them.
+Every figure here comes from approvals reported by NFA filers — currently 3,922 overall, with 1,392 e-file approvals in the last 90 days behind the medians above.
 This is community-sourced data, not official ATF or U.S. government records, and it reflects a sample rather than ATF's complete internal ledger.
 Recent filing months read artificially fast because only the quickest approvals in those months have surfaced so far.

 How do I estimate my own wait?